craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
 = 2.4.5 =
+* Tweak: Registrations saved in the database before confirmation and notification emails are sent.
+* Fix: Registration limit could be passed if two visitors register at the same time.* Fix: Events displaying out of order on "Registrations" tab when using version 4.9 of The Events Calendar.
 * Fix: Events displaying out of order on "Registrations" tab when using version 4.9 of The Events Calendar.

 = 2.4.4 =